Techscq/translatable-criteria/README.md

 ## Usage Example (Core Library)

 This package provides the tools to define your query criteria.
+The core philosophy is to define relationship logic **once** in the schema, and then simply reference it when building criteria.

 ### 1. Define Schemas

-First, define your entity schemas using `GetTypedCriteriaSchema` to enable type-safety.
+First, define your entity schemas using `GetTypedCriteriaSchema`.
+This is where you declare how entities are related by defining `local_field`, `relation_field`, etc.

 ```typescript
 import { GetTypedCriteriaSchema } from '@nulledexp/translatable-criteria';